mobxjs/mobx/docs/refguide/autorun.md

 -   For the "Now I'm hungry" function it's each time the `isHungry` computed changes; so only once.

+Compare this with [reaction](reaction.md), which offers more fine-grained control over when the effect runs.

 ## When to use `autorun`